I wrote film reviews for over a decade in a variety of formats.

 The show is incredibly engaging and crisply written, a product of Aaron Sorkin.
 It's smart.
 And it imagines a White House where everyone is committed to making the world a better place and doing their best.
 Their ideals motivate them.
 These are smart people making hard decisions.

 Given our political climate many years later, watching the show now is interesting, to say the least.
 Here are some of the things (interesting, I hope) that I've noticed about The West Wing.

 Characters Who Grow and Those Who Don't

 I'm almost done with season 4 at this point.
 I just passed the point where Rob Lowe left the show and Josh Malina took his place.

-Among the things I find most fascinating about the show is the small group of characters that grow and the large group of characters that don't.
+Among the things I find most fascinating about the show are the small group of characters that grow and the large group of characters that don't.
 Here's a list of the characters that grow: